 Maternity Leave: Leave is provided through a combination of sick leave and vacation leave.

 Paternity/Adoption Leave: Leave is provided through the use of vacation leave.

 Holidays: Graduate Medical Education trainees are responsible for the clinical care of the patients within the educational program.
 To this end, trainees are not afforded the standard institutional holidays.
-The Education Committee of each individual training program has set policy which guides the provision of national, state and religious holidays.
+The education committee of each individual training program has a set policy, which guides the provision of national, state and religious holidays.